Working-Title-MSFS-Mods/fspackages/docs/workingtitle-cj4/Working Title CJ4 v0.12.8 Changes.md

-# Working Title CJ4 v0.12.9
+# Working Title CJ4 v0.12.8
-Welcome to the Working Title CJ4 v0.12.9.
-This version brings compatibility for MSFS Sim Update 7, as well as a number of other enhancements and small fixes.
+Welcome to the Working Title CJ4 v0.12.8.
+This version brings compatibility for MSFS Sim Update 6, as well as a number of other enhancements and small fixes.

 In this release we also have a number of community submissions.
 Thanks to everyone, as always, for your contributions!
 We really love working with you all.

-## Note about Liveries
-To accomodate for future work on the CJ4 there have been model changes in SU7.
-This means that all liveries that still fully override panel.cfg with their own version won't work anymore.
-Liveries should use methods as described in our [Repainter's Guide](https://www.workingtitle.aero/packages/cj4/guide/repainter) or use the newer panel.cfg override method as you can see for example in Asobo's Livery 01 for the CJ4.

 ## READ THE GUIDE
 Please, please, please read the guide for instructions on using features.
 A lot of hard work went into writing the guide and the Discord channels are clogged with questions that are readily answered in the guide.